 NO. Generally, the body donation program will arrange everything, from collecting your body, transporting to the donation facility, arranging death certificate, cremation of the body after the donation, returning the remains to the family.

 What makes body donation popular today is the FREE CREMATION and no-cost funeral alternative to people that cannot afford a funeral.

 Check with the donation organization because some of them don’t cover the cost of transportation of the remains to the facility.

-Carefully check the details before making a decision to donate and which organization to use.
+Carefully check the details before deciding to donate and which organization to use.

 How does your religious organization affect donating your body to science?